 Rookery Swim Lesson FAQs

-Swimming Accessories: For swimmers with long hear, we ask that it be tied back and away from the face with a rubber band so it does not interfere with learning to breath.
+Swimming Accessories: For swimmers with long hear, we ask that it be tied back and away from the face with a hair tie so it does not interfere with learning to breath.
 Nose clips interfere with learning proper breath exchange and may make learning to breath more difficult, nose clips are not permitted.
 Water/Swim shoes weigh a swimmers feet down and impede natural buoyancy and kicking, they are not permitted.

 Cancellation/Sick Policy: Children who have been ill should be kept at home.
 This is in the best interest of their health as well as the health of other class participants and the instructor.
 Unfortunately, non-attendance for any reason does not entitle you to a refund or a make-up class.
 We will make every attempt to offer a make-up class if the Rookery must cancel a lesson.
 Unfortunately, alternate make-up classes cannot be offered, nor does non-attendance to a make-up class entitle you to a refund.

 Bathroom Use: We encourage all participants to arrive early enough to use the restroom before class begins.
 For all participants who are not potty trained, we require the use of a swim diaper in the pool.
 For children who are not comfortable using the restroom on their own, we ask that you remain in the observation area in the event that your child needs to use the restroom.
 As a reminder, children over the age of 5 cannot use the opposite sex locker room.
 For sanitary reasons, please do not change diapers on the pool deck.

 Electronic Devices: For the safety and privacy of all our participants, families are only permitted to take pictures of their child in a swim class.
 You are more than welcome to come on deck to take pictures of your child.
 Cameras and cell phones are not permitted in the locker rooms for any reason, except when they are turned off and stored.